JamesNZL/algovision/README.md

 # algovision

-A self-driven project to design an algorithm visualisation tool using an intersection of hardware and firmware.
+A self-driven project to design an algorithm visualisation tool with a union of hardware and firmware.

 # Licence